 Collaborating with other agencies and members of the community, Nicholas House plans to end family homelessness in Metro Atlanta by 2020.

 Nicholas House provides services based in commitment, integrity and operational excellence.
 We pride ourselves on professionalism and clear communication from all staff members.
 We also seek to continually identify new avenues for growth and learning with staff, volunteers and clients and work to ensure best practices in all of our programs.

 Nicholas House has 3 unique features that differentiate it from other homeless service providers:

 - Our programs keep homeless families together regardless of composition.

 - Our programs are accountability-based.
 Clients entering Nicholas House programs set unique goals with their case managers and meet regularly with their case managers to measure progress toward their goals.
 Continued participation in programs is determined by clients’ effort toward goals.

 - We are outcome-oriented.
 We don’t just want to provide homeless families with temporary food and shelter, we want them to be self-sufficient for the rest of their lives.
-That’s why we follow families for up to two years after graduation from Nicholas House programs—and why we know that around 75% of clients remain self-sufficient a year or more after graduation.
+That’s why we follow families for up to two years after graduation from Nicholas House programs—and why last year, 90% of clients remained self-sufficient a year or more after graduation.